 Operations which cause surface disturbance, such as drilling, are subject to approval and receipt of a permit from the ADNR and the BLM.
-The ADNR permit for ground controlled by the State of Alaska was issued on January 26, 2009 and covers calendar years 2009 and 2010.
+The ADNR permit #2138 for ground controlled by the State of Alaska was issued on August 18, 2010 and covers calendar years 2010 thru 2014.
+This permit expands the area of activity to include locations which require investigation as possible sites for project infrastructure.
 Exploration on Federal ground is permitted by the BLM under a Plan of Operations covered by EA-AK-024-08-010 (File FF095365) and is effective, without time limit, up until commencement of mining.

 One of the USACE permitting requirements is that wetland sites be drilled in winter to minimize surface impact to vegetation and soil.
 It also requires that all winter roads and pads in wetlands be fully reclaimed prior to April 15th.
 Some slopes are covered in a patchwork of vegetation consistent with a wetlands designation.
 These areas have been mapped by Three Parameters Plus, Inc., a natural resource consulting firm (Figure 4.3).
 Based on a new USACE Preliminary Jurisdictional Determination, an amendment to the original permit (dated November 13, 2008) was granted on March 15, 2010 and enables ITH to drill in areas of shrub and tundra on and around Money Knob.
 In support of this amended permit, the Alaska Department of Environmental Conservation (ADEC) has issued, on March 5, 2010, their Certificate of Reasonable Assurance for mineral exploration by ITH near Livengood.
 These permits require ITH to comply with all Federal and State regulations that apply to these areas.